 Thus, I would say that

-share of the water of the Chenab.
+India should renegotiate the treaty by all means.
+They should also demand a better share of the water of the Chenab.
 Please remember that these rivers ultimately

 would involve an effort of at least 7 to 10 years and a lot of money, and